-How to use a medical mask
+How to wear a face mask

 Putting the mask on

-- Pull out the elastics on either side and secure them behind your ears or tie the masks’ strings securely behind your head.
+- Pull out the elastics on either side and secure them behind your ears or tie the mask's strings securely behind your head.

 - Make sure that the mask covers your nose, mouth and chin and fits well.
 There must be no gaps between your face and the mask.

 - Do not touch your mask while wearing it.
 If you accidentally do, clean your hands.

 Removing the mask